malmilo6/PAD/README.md

 3. Stores frequently accessed data like weather conditions to speed up response times for common queries.

 ## Data Management
 Uses a database for storing raw and processed weather data, and user data.
+Mongo DB for User Alert Service, storing user data, and preferences.
+MySQL for Weather Data Service, store and process weather data.

 ## Deployment and Scaling
 Both services are containerized using Docker, allowing for consistency across development, testing, and production environments.